ANUVIK2401/Library-Management-System/README.md

-PROJECT:LIBRARY MANAGEMENT SYSTEM
+# PROJECT: LIBRARY MANAGEMENT SYSTEM

-AIM:
+## AIM
-To develop library management software where admin can add(or)view(or)delete librarian and librarian can add(or)view books, issue, view issued books and return books.
+To develop library management software where admin can add/view/delete librarians and librarians can add/view books, issue, view issued books, and return books.

-Users of the System:
+## Users of the System
-Admin
-Librarian

-Functional Requirements:
 1. Admin
-Can add/view/delete librarian
-Can logout
 2. Librarian

+## Functional Requirements
+### Admin
+- Can add/view/delete librarians
+- Can logout

+### Librarian
-Can add/view books
+- Can add/view books
-Can issue books
+- Can issue books
-View issued books
+- View issued books
-Return Books
+- Return books
-Can logout
+- Can logout

-Tools to be used:
+## Tools to be Used
-Use any IDE to develop the project.
- It may be Eclipse /Myeclipse / Netbeans etc.
+- IDE: Eclipse / MyEclipse / Netbeans
-MySQL for the database.
-Front End and Back End
+- Database: MySQL
-Front End: Java Swing
+- Front End: Java Swing
-Back End: MySQL
+- Back End: MySQL

-How to run this project:
+## How to Run the Project
-Import sql files to create tables in mysql.
+1. Import SQL files to create tables in MySQL.
-Import the project on the Eclipse IDE and run it.
+2. Import the project into the Eclipse IDE and run it.